Roy Frankhouser: Later years

 Starting in the 1980s he appeared regularly on Berks County public-access television with his white supremacist shows "Race and Reason" and "White Forum".

 He was arrested April 28, 1993, for stabbing a KKK guard at a Klan convention.
 He testified that he was ambushed by the guard and several skinheads, and that he defended himself with his Swiss Army knife.
 He was acquitted of the crime due to self-defense.

 In 1995 he was convicted in a federal court in Boston of advising the mother of Brian Clayton, the white supremacist head of the "New Dawn Hammerskins" gang, to destroy evidence linking her son to the desecration of synagogues and to attacks on black residents.
 Frankhouser had been harboring Clayton, who was sought by the FBI, for nine months.
 At the time, Frankhouser was described by the U.S. Attorney as the leader of the Pale Riders faction of the KKK.
-US District Court Judge Patti B. Saris sentenced him to 25-month in prison.
-On appeal one count of obstruction of justice was overturned while another was affirmed.
+US District Court Judge Patti B. Saris sentenced him to 25 months in prison.
+On appeal, one count of obstruction of justice was overturned while another was affirmed.